jwiegley/category-theory/README.md

 categories whose objects are categories, etc.

-The morphisms identified by `A ~> B` form a hom-set, except that in this library it is a hom-setoid, requiring the meaning of (constructive) equivalence between morphisms to be given.
+The morphisms identified by `A ~> B` form a hom-set, except that in this library it is a hom-setoid, requiring the meaning of (computationally relevant) equivalence between morphisms to be given.

 Identity, composition, and the related laws.